zengm-games/json-web-streams/README.md

 stringify

-supprt JSON Lines, json-seq, or just multiple JSON objects, with an option
+support JSON Lines, json-seq, or just multiple JSON objects, with an option

 - remove check for seenRootObject and ignore delimeter, whatever it is. whitespace already automatically gets ignored
 - option multi: true enables all of this